A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Power series algorithms

 Using \cref{lem:GaloisConjugates}, we find that every conjugate of $d_{i}$ is also a coefficient in the power series of a root of $f(z)$.
+To calculate the $x_{n-1}$-adic power series of the $d_{i}$, we can thus continue with the minimal polynomial $h_{i}$ of $d_{i}$. \begin{remark} To calculate the minimal polynomial $h_{i}$ of $d_{i}$ over $K(x_{1},...,x_{n-1})$, we can eliminate variables as in \cite[Remark 2.6]{ABPR20}.
+This will be implemented in the near future. \end{remark}

-We can thus continue with the minimal polynomial $h_{i}$ of $d_{i}$.
-We can assume without loss of generality that $h_{i}$ is monic and defined over $B$.
-We now restart the procedure outlined above to calculate the $(x_{n-1})$-adic power series expansions of the roots of the $h_{i}$, after which we calculate the $(x_{n-2})$-adic expansions of the coefficients in these, and so on.
+We can assume without loss of generality that $h_{i}$ is defined over $B$.
+We now apply \cref{alg:DiscreteNPAlgorithm} to the $h_{i}$ to calculate the $(x_{n-1})$-adic power series expansions of the roots of the $h_{i}$, after which we calculate the $(x_{n-2})$-adic expansions of the coefficients in these, and so on.
 Eventually, the polynomials $h_{i}$ will be defined over $K$, and the roots of these give the desired $(x_{1},...,x_{n})$-adic coefficients of the roots of $f(z)$ as in \cref{eq:FinalCoefficients}.

+\begin{theorem} Let $f(z)$ be a non-constant polynomial over $A=K[x_{1},...,x_{n}]$ that splits completely over the strict Henselization of $A$ with respect to $\mathfrak{m}=(x_{1},...,x_{n})$.
+By iteratively applying \cref{alg:DiscreteNPAlgorithm} to the minimal polynomials of the $x_{k}$-adic coefficients, we obtain the $\mathfrak{m}$-adic power series expansions of the roots $\alpha_{i}$ of $f(z)$ up to any height. \end{theorem} \begin{proof} By the considerations in \cref{sec:MapsSH}, we find that the $x_{k}$-adic coefficients at any individual step are again defined over $A^{\sh}_{k-1}$, which is the strict Henselization of $A_{k}=K[x_{1},...,x_{k-1}]$ with respect to $\mathfrak{m}_{k}=(x_{1},...,x_{k-1})$.
+By \cref{lem:GaloisConjugates}, every root of a minimal polynomial of a coefficient is the coefficient of another power series.
+Using \cref{thm:DiscreteNPAlgorithm} on these minimal polynomials, we now inductively find that the $\mathfrak{m}$-adic expansions of the roots are computed correctly. \end{proof}